-The International Working Group has appointed several representatives who operate in a global network to promote GOTS in their regions and around the world.
-To date regional representatives have been appointed in the major sales markets United States, Japan, United Kingdom, Germany/Austria/Switzerland, Denmark/Scandinavia, Japan, Australia/New Zealand as well as in the major processing countries China and India.
+The International Working Group has appointed several Representatives that operate in a global network to promote GOTS in their regions and around the world.
+To date Regional Representatives are appointed in the major sales markets USA, Germany/Austria/Switzerland, Denmark/Scandinavia, Japan, Australia/New Zealand.

 The IWG has installed a Technical Committee which consists of one textile expert appointed by each member organisation of the IWG.
-This expert is backed up by the respective standard committee of the appointing organization, thus ensuring a broad basis for the Technical Committee’s decisions.
+This expert is backed up by the respective standard committee of the appointing organization thus ensuring a broad basis for the Technical Committee’s decisions.
+In addition, the Technical Committee may co-opt up to three further expert members.
 The Committee is coordinated by the Technical Director, Marcus Bruegel.

 The Technical Committee has the following main functions / authorities:

-The GOTS-approved certifiers are tasked with implementation of the GOTS quality assurance system.
-In this context, they work with the operations applying for GOTS certification and use the standard, procedures and tools of the GOTS programme on a daily basis.
-The broad expertise gathered during this work is vital for the IWG in order to establish and further develop a functioning and practical system in the market.
-Based on these considerations, the IWG has formed a Certifiers Council to which each certifier sends a responsible expert.
+The GOTS approved certifiers are assigned with the implementation of the GOTS quality assurance system.
+In this function they work with the operations applying for GOTS certifications and use the standard, procedures and tools of the GOTS Program on a daily basis.
+Drawing back on the broad expertise gathered during this work is vital for the IWG in order to establish and further develop a functioning and practical system in the market.
+Based on these considerations the IWG has formed a Certifiers Council in which each certifier participates with a responsible expert.
 The Certifiers Council has an advisory function with regard to all issues related to the GOTS quality assurance system.
-The collaboration of all approved GOTS certifiers in this unique forum is an important prerequisite for consistent interpretation of the GOTS criteria and requirements.
-Coordinated by the GOTS Technical Director the Certifiers Council submits its proposals to the Technical Committee.
+The collaboration of all approved GOTS certifiers in this unique forum is an important prerequisite for a consistent interpretation on the criteria and requirements of the GOTS.
+Coordinated by the GOTS Technical Director the Certifiers Council reports its proposals to the Technical Committee.